davinkevin/AngularStompDK/README.md

 ----------------

 The `connect()` function return an object commonly called an unSubscriber.
 It handles all the logic of unSubscribing from a Stomp topic.
-You can, for example, unSubscribed from all the subject at once with the function `unsubscribeAll()`:
+You can, for example, unSubscribed from all the subject at once with the function `unSubscribeAll()`:

 ```js
  angular.controller('myController', function(ngstomp) {